 The Connecticut Supreme Court justice who dissented in Simms viewed the law totally differently, stating that “the large majority of jurisdictions that, upon consideration of the issue, have expressly declined, either judicially or by statute, to broaden common-law immunity to include fraud.”
 (Emphasis added) Both interpretations of the law cannot be simultaneously true.
 It is an interesting side note to this very interesting case and it illustrates just how complex the law can be (even Connecticut Supreme Court justices have diametrically opposed views as to what the law actually is), and why litigation in general can be frustratingly complex for non-attorneys.

 Before you have a totally cynical reaction to the Simms decision, the Connecticut Chapter of the American Academy of Matrimonial Lawyers[filed a brief in the Simms case seeking to have the Court impose liability on attorneys for such fraud.
 As the AAML wrote: “To allow attorneys immunity from claims for fraud based on their actions in court, where attorneys should be at the height of their ethical vigilance, would send the wrong message to lawyers.
 Moreover, it would send the wrong message to the public who relies on the ethical underpinnings of the legal system.
 Such a ruling would have a particularly pernicious effect on proceedings in family court, where each party is so dependent on proper disclosure by the other.”
 Unfortunately, a majority of the Connecticut Supreme Court did not agree.
+(The results in my clients’ case against the Connecticut Statewide Grievance Committee are even more disheartening for those who believe attorneys should be held to high ethical standards.)

-It is important to note that this decision does not really give a license to lawyers to lie in Connecticut but it does make it virtually impossible to directly collect damages through a civil suit for such fraudulent activity during litigation against an attorney who does not represent you.
+It is important to note that the Simms decision does not really give a license to lawyers to lie in Connecticut but it does make it virtually impossible to directly collect damages through a civil suit for such fraudulent activity during litigation against an attorney who does not represent you.
 Depending on the circumstances and facts of your case, there may be other options, but they do not come close to equaling the options in states that permit direct recovery for damages incurred as a result of an attorney’s fraudulent activity during the course of litigation

 As usual, clients should stay informed of what is going on in their cases, and, of course consult an attorney for your own particular case.